Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 • Daylight: 11 to 14 hours in Oslo as well as Tromso

-In the autumn season (September and October), the locals often go one weekend trips before winter sets in, whereas the tourist crowd slowly recedes.
-September is my favourite month of the year, and also my advice for the best time to visit Norway.
-The coastal areas remain warmer than the inland.
+The coastal areas remain warmer than the inner parts of the country.
 September and October are the best months to visit Norway for those looking to stay away from the tourist crowd, save some money and yet enjoy the perks of the beauty that the country has to offer.
-The colours of the summer are still there, opening hours and activities are still running the same schedules as in June-August, and there are (slightly) less tourists than the high season.

-As autumn approaches in the end of September, the beautiful colours start to show up and the landscape gets covered with hues of orange, red and yellow, ideal for photography.
-The mountain hikes are the prettiest during these months with trees shedding colourful leaves and vistas are covered in sparkling frost towards the end of October.
 The outdoor activities slowly start closing up by October, though the fjords can still be explored.
 By October end, you could again plan to voyage towards the northern parts of Norway to chase the Aurora borealis.

 Read next: how to take photos of the Northern Lights with just a GoPro